GenAIz/sdk/doc/account/index.md

 #### username

+* if omitted the command will attempt a login with an OIDC url provided by the broker
-* if omitted the command will prompt for a username
+* if no OIDC url is provided by the broker, the command will prompt for a username
 * any string will do even empty `--username=`, the validity of it belongs to the orchestrator.

-#### password

-* if omitted the command will prompt for a password
-* empty strings are not allowed and the command will keep prompting until a password is entered. `--password=` should cause a prompt.

 #### refresh